cashpw/hugo-tufte/README.md

   # Show table of contents in all singles.
   toc: true

+  # When true, show a paginated list of posts on the home page.
+  showPostsOnHome: false

   # Social media links in footer
   # Example: The github value below will include a link to
   # 'https://github.com/gohugoio' in the footer.